openplans/pybbm/docs/example.rst

 it is fully deployed and ready to use forum applications.
 Only one distinction between this projects: example_bootstrap includes Twitter bootstrap's less files while example_thirdparty leave this to thirdparty apps - pinax-theme-bootstrap, django-forms-bootstrap and pinax-theme-bootstrap-account.
 We recommend to use thirdparty apps to start with.
-If you starting from scratch it's probaly the best way to begin.
+If you starting from scratch it's probably the best way to begin.

 Running example project
 -----------------------